Investor Relations Operational and Other Risks

 The Group has taken a number of steps to ensure data security.
 The Group has established a management framework to respond and confer across sectors on information management generally, spearheaded by an information management supervisor.
 Led by the Computer Incident Response Team (CSIRT), a dedicated cybersecurity team, the Group is strengthening various security measures and taking steps for effective response when incidents occur.

 Finally, the Group is taking steps to improve employees’ compliance mindset.
 Employees are provided regular training on cybersecurity measures and education on revisions to Group regulations in response to laws and ordinances.
-Moreover, the Group has obtained certification under PrivacyMark and ISO27001 and is committed to maintaining and supporting those certifications.
+Moreover, the Group has obtained certification under PrivacyMark and ISO 27001 and is committed to maintaining and supporting those certifications.
+The Group also strengthens its information management framework throughout the supply chain, including contractors, through careful supervision and assessment of conditions.

 6. Sustainability